nhsconnect/nhslogin/src/interface-spec-doc-3.md

 NHS login extends the OpenID Connect Specification and allows a client to request the update of the `client_user_metadata` claim via HTTP PATCH.

-The Access Token obtained from an OpenID Connect Authentication Request **MUST** be sent as a Bearer Token using the Authorization header field, per Section 2 of [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750).
+The Access Token obtained from an OpenID Connect Authentication Request **must** be sent as a Bearer Token using the Authorization header field, per [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750), s2.

-The Client sends the parameters to the UserInfo Endpoint using the HTTP PATCH method and a Content-Type of ‘application/json’ – the request must be sent using TLS v1.2 or above.
+The Client sends the parameters to the UserInfo Endpoint using the HTTP PATCH method and a Content-Type of ‘application/json’ – the request **must** be sent using TLS v1.2 or above.

 <dl><dt>Table 14: UserInfo Update Request Parameters</dt></dl>